 4.1 Introduction

-4.1.3 For the purposes of paragraphs 4.2 and 4.3, subject to Section G5.8, in relation to a CSEP Supply Point, references to Supply Point Confirmation, Supply Point Registration Date, Supply Point Withdrawal shall be construed as references to the equivalent matters under the IGT Code pursuant to the provisions of IGTAD Section D2.1 (as reflected in the CSEP Supply Point Register).
+4.1.3 For the purposes of paragraphs 4.2 and 4.3, subject to Annex B-3, paragraph 12.1, in relation to a CSEP Supply Point, references to Supply Point Confirmation, Supply Point Registration Date, Supply Point Withdrawal shall be construed as references to the equivalent matters under the IGT Code pursuant to the provisions of IGTAD Section D2.1 (as reflected in the CSEP Supply Point Register).

 Supply Point Capacity Registration: DM Supply Points

-4.2.1 A User who submits a Supply Point Confirmation in respect of a Proposed Supply Point which is a DM Supply Point shall thereby apply for Supply Point Capacity ("DM Supply Point Capacity") in accordance with Section G5.
+4.2.1 A User who submits a Supply Point Confirmation in respect of a Proposed Supply Point which is a DM Supply Point shall thereby apply for Supply Point Capacity ("DM Supply Point Capacity") in accordance with Annex B-3.

 4.2.2 The User will if its Supply Point Confirmation becomes effective be registered as holding Supply Point Capacity at the DM Supply Point with effect from the Supply Point Registration Date, subject to paragraph 4.2.3 and until the User ceases in accordance with Section G to be the Registered User in respect of the relevant Supply Point.